h-livv/citehop/docs/README.md

 # Docs

 If you found this repo by accident: **start at the [root README](../README.md)**.
-Citehop is a private literature tool.
+CiteHop is a private literature tool.
 It is not a product, not supported, and will not run on your machine until you rewrite hardcoded paths and other personal wiring.
 There is no installer.

 This folder is extra context, not a user manual for a shipped app.